elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Singleton pattern is a design principle that restricts a class's instantiation to one object.
+      <strong>Interview Response:</strong> The Singleton pattern is a design principle restricting a class's instantiation to one object.
 That's also useful when just one object is required to coordinate system-wide actions.
-The Singleton pattern is traditionally implemented by creating a class with a method that creates a new instance of the class even if one doesn't already exist.
-If an instance of the object already exists, it simply returns a pointer to it.<br/>
+The Singleton pattern traditionally gets implemented by creating a class with a method that creates a new class instance even if one doesn't already exist.
+If an object's instance already exists, it simply returns a pointer to it.<br/>
     </div><br />
   <div><strong className="codeExample">Diagram:</strong><br /><br />